containerize-com/Products/en/security-testing-tools/metasploit/features.md

 Features
 --------

-Some of the great features of metasploit are listed below:
+Some of the great features of rapid7 metasploit framework are listed below:

 *   The GUI environment
 *   Support for testing large networks